 - Remove or untag photos of you that show you in an unfavorable light.
 If you prefer not to, then be sure to carefully manage your album privacy settings.
 These control which people can see which of your albums.

-- Look at your wall.
+- Look at your timeline.
 Remove comments from your friends that seem distasteful.

 - Look at the apps on your profile.
 Does their purpose portray you well?
 There are more than a few apps that may not be the best ones to have on your page when you're looking to get a job.